Mykhailo Dobkin

 Михаил Маркович Добкин) (born 26 January 1970) is a Ukrainian politician, former governor of Kharkiv Oblast, former mayor of Kharkiv, and a former deputy of the Ukrainian parliament.

+Since 2022, he has served as a deacon of the Ukrainian Orthodox Church (Moscow Patriarchate).

 Early life and career

 Mykhailo Dobkin was born to a Jewish father and Ukrainian mother in Kharkiv.
-He graduated from the National University of Internal Affairs with a degree in law and the Kharkiv National University of Economics, majoring in international economics.
+He graduated from the Kharkiv National University of Internal Affairs with a degree in law and the Kharkiv National University of Economics, majoring in international economics.

 From 1993 until 2002, Dobkin was an entrepreneur and director of several businesses.
 In his 2015 tax declaration, Dobkin stated that he owned 12 vehicles.

 People's Deputy of Ukraine (2002–2006)

 In the 2002 Ukrainian parliamentary election, Dobkin was elected as People's Deputy of Ukraine.
 Dobkin changed his political party several times while serving as a People's Deputy, going from For United Ukraine! to the Democratic Initiatives group less than a year after his election.
 Two years later, Dobkin again switched his party to the Social Democratic Party of Ukraine (united), and the year afterwards joined the Party of Regions, where he remained until the Verkhovna Rada was dissolved for the 2006 Ukrainian parliamentary election.
 From late 2005, Dobkin was a member of the political council of the Party of Regions.